 Drug addiction and alcoholism are chronic disease processes that affect the body and mind on cellular, tissue, and organ system levels.
-They have genetic linkages and are often passed through multiple family generations.
-They respond well to appropriate medication approaches.
-They involve components of brain change through neuroplasticity, and these long-term changes actually promote further drinking and drug use behaviors.
-They need to be managed through a comprehensive health model of care, otherwise can lead to early death and poor life functioning.
+Genetic linkages can pass through multiple family generations.
+These respond well to appropriate medication approaches.
+Long-term brain change through neuroplasticity may actually promote further drinking and drug use behaviors.
+A comprehensive health model of care effectively manages these behaviors.
+Otherwise these patterns can lead to early death and poor life functioning.

 The disease model has been studied for the past 60 years and originated through scientific studies of animals.
 The behavioral patterns and brain changes from substance use within those animals mirrored that of humans quite closely.
 Prior to these studies, even the medical and psychiatric community defined addiction as issues with morality and poor life choices.

-For more discussion on this topic and further learning, we recommend the writings of Nora Volkow, MD and George Koob, MD in their article Neurobiologic Advances from the Brain Disease Model of Addiction, published in the New England Journal of Medicine January 2016.
+For further learning on this topic, we recommend the writings of Nora Volkow, MD and George Koob, MD.
+Read their article Neurobiologic Advances from the Brain Disease Model of Addiction, published in the New England Journal of Medicine January 2016.
 These researchers and speakers are able to explain the process of addiction as broken into 3 phases:

-The notion of chronic disease is very important for family systems, as this implies the nature of addiction as a relapsing and remitting health condition.
-It is very common that a person with alcoholism will be in stable recovery for multiple years and then experience a significant relapse around volatile life circumstances (or sometimes for no great reason at all!).
+The notion of chronic disease is very important for family systems.
+It implies the nature of addiction as a relapsing and remitting health condition.
+A very common situation involves a person with alcoholism who is in stable recovery for multiple years.
+They then experience a significant relapse around volatile life circumstances (or sometimes for no great reason at all!).
 By understanding the possibility of relapses, you as a family member can be more prepared to offer the best support possible.

 Families who do not understand the chronic component of this disease become highly dejected, angered, or detached around relapses, and their paths to help often are clouded by these emotions.

-Many families will hear something about addiction being a disease from a professional, either through a structured treatment program or from an individual provider.
+Many families hear something about addiction being a disease from a professional in a structured treatment program or an individual provider.
 Clinicians always pay attention to how that message is received.
-This dynamic lets us know what strong emotions are present as part of the family cycle and where to focus our attention.
-For instance, many parents will feel uncomfortable with the disease model based on it absolving their son or daughter of recent hurtful events.
+This dynamic lets us know what strong emotions are present as part of the family cycle.
+It shows us where to focus our attention.
+Parents may feel uncomfortable with the disease model based on it absolving their son or daughter of recent hurtful events.
 They feel that the child should be held accountable for the relapse instead of offered such ‘warmth’ and nurturing in addiction treatment.